Stegasta postpallescens

-Stegasta postpallescens is a moth of the family Gelechiidae.
-It was described by Walsingham in 1897.
+Stegasta postpallescens is a moth of the family Gelechiidae described by Walsingham in 1897.
 It is found in the West Indies, where it has been recorded from Grenada and Cuba.

 The wingspan is about 9 mm.
 The forewings are brownish fuscous, sparsely sprinkled with ochreous scales.
-A creamy-ochreous dorsal streak occupies one-third the width of the wing and runs from the base through the tornal cilia and a small creamy-ochreous costal spot lies at one-fourth from the apex, and a few pale ochreous scales are visible at the base of the brownish-fuscous terminal cilia.
+A creamy-ochreous dorsal streak occupies one-third the width of the wing and runs from the base through the tornal cilia.
+A small creamy-ochreous costal spot lies at one-fourth from the apex, and a few pale ochreous scales are visible at the base of the brownish-fuscous terminal cilia.
 The hindwings are grey.